pstefanovic/grpc-load-balancing/README.md

 kubectl delete pods -l app=client -n canary
 ```

 Observe that traffic is shifting to server-v2.
-Now update the config to 50/50 ration:
+Now update the config to a 50/50 ratio:

 ```yaml
 ...